LucianoGanga/collapse-lib/README.md

 Library to collapse an multi-level object into one level object, using dot notation

 ### Note
 This script isn't mine.
-I've just take it from this [gist](https://gist.github.com/alabid/3154631) made by [alabid](https://github.com/alabid)
+I just took it from this [gist](https://gist.github.com/alabid/3154631) made by [alabid](https://github.com/alabid)

 ## Example use:
  ```js